SystemsApproach/private5g/README.rst

 A Systems Approach*, published as this URL, you can still find source for it archived on `GitHub <https://github.com/SystemsApproach/5g>`__.
-This new book incorporates the background material covered in the old one, plus goes into signficicant detail about how Private 5G is implemented and deployed as a managed cloud service.
+This new book incorporates the background material covered in the old one, plus goes into significant detail about how Private 5G is implemented and deployed as a managed cloud service.

 To track progress and receive notices about new versions, you can follow